Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • first, the claimant provides their account of what happened, and provides any evidence (documents or the testimony of witnesses) or refers to any evidence already provided.

-• the employer then provides its account of what happened, and provides any evidence or refers to any evidence already provided
+• the employer (or other party the complaint was filed against) then provides its account of what happened, and provides any evidence or refers to any evidence already provided.

 • both parties are then given one last opportunity to provide or refer to any further evidence that may help the officer in making a decision.

-After investigating a claim, the employment standards officer makes a decision about whether the employer has or has not followed the ESA.
+After investigating a claim, the employment standards officer makes a decision about whether the ESA has or has not been followed.

-If the officer finds that the employer has not complied with the ESA:
+If the officer finds that the ESA has not been complied with:

-• the officer may issue an order against the employer.
-(For more information, see "Enforcement", below.)
+• the officer may issue an order, notice of contravention, and/or, in some cases, a ticket.
+(For more information, see Enforcement below.)

-• the officer may require an employer to post a notice containing specific information about administration or enforcement of the ESA, and/or a copy of the report or part of the report with the officer's findings.
+• the officer may require that a notice containing specific information about the administration or enforcement of the ESA, and/or a copy of the report or part of the report with the officer's findings, be posted

 Settlement

-An employee and employer or the client of a temporary help agency can enter into a settlement to resolve their dispute.
-A settlement is an agreement made between an employee and their employer that will resolve the claim.
+The parties to a claim can enter into a settlement to resolve their dispute.
+A settlement is an agreement made between the parties that will resolve the claim.
 The ESA allows this option in certain circumstances after a claim has been filed.

 In some cases, the investigation of a claim could take months; particularly where there are multiple complex issues that require the review of a large number of documents and records.
-A quick resolution to a claim may be important to some claimants and employers.
-If the employer and the employee are willing to work together to find a mutually acceptable solution, they may try to settle a claim.
+A quick resolution to a claim may be important to some parties.
+If they are willing to work together to find a mutually acceptable solution, they may try to settle a claim.

-If the employee and employer do what they agreed to under the settlement, the claim is considered to be withdrawn and the investigation comes to an end.
+If the claimant and party the complaint was made against do what they agreed to under the settlement, the claim is considered to be withdrawn and the investigation comes to an end.

 Complete the Notification of Section 112 Settlement form and attach the Section 112 Terms of Settlement and send both documents to the Ministry of Labour, Immigration, Training and Skills Development: